 The fans and detractors laughed at the album together questinioning Michael’s efforts to restart recording music, standing on his feet again and speaking about what was on his mind in the last years of his life.
-They strangled the album with their own hands and frankly, it feels like an insult to Michael now that we know how hopeful of it he was and have seen with our own eyes his work on the album in that Irish studio.
+They strangled the album with their own hands and frankly, it feels like an insult to Michael now that we know how hopeful of it he was.

-Unfortunately I myself am not too pleased with everything done by the musicians on Michael’s last songs.
-There are many drawbacks there, and the earlier version of Monster in my opinion sounded much better until 5o cent introduced his rap there (it’s long and I don’t understand a word).
+I myself am not too pleased with everything done by the musicians on Michael’s last songs.
+There are many drawbacks there, and the earlier version of Monster in my opinion sounded much better until 5o cent introduced his rap there.
 But even if we don’t want to listen to the over-processed songs we could at least read their lyrics out of simple respect for what Michael was trying to tell us in the last years of his life.

 The Monster and Breaking News lyrics are actually a document to us.
 They are a sad look at how Michael felt when he returned home from his blissful stay in Ireland.
 These lyrics will help us understand why Michael eventually grew afraid – yes, afraid – of doing concerts in Las Vegas and moved out of the project, though this project was actually the reason why Jack Wishna pursuaded Michael to leave Ireland at all.